SafaaMohamedGamal/kafka-demo/readme.md

 ### Notes
 1. to send a message to a topic, we need a producerFactory
 2. we send the message using kafkaTemplate
+3. to receive or consume a message, we need a DefaultConsumerFactory
+4. we use @KafkaListener to consume the messages